Debt Consolidation Calculator Malaysia

 A personal loan is a type of unsecured loan.
 This means that you do not need to provide any collateral or have any guarantor in order to borrow money.

 You can use your credit cards after consolidation if the account is still active and in great condition.
 Make sure to proceed with caution, particularly if overspending was the cause for your previous debts.

 Direct Lending is an online personal loan marketplace, enabling borrowers to find, apply and receive financing that best suit them.

 The personal loan products on Direct Lending are tailored for both private sector and civil servants in Malaysia.

 For civil servant, we offer bank and koperasi loans that you can obtain from our established and reputable financing partners.

 For private sector, you can apply for a safe personal loan from over 15 licensed lending partners in Malaysia to serve your financing needs.

 Feel free to use our personal loan calculator to estimate your loan monthly instalment.

 Our service is 100% FREE and will not require any payment from our customers at any time.
-Direct Lending has received 1,000++ reviews rated 5-stars by our customers in our Google Business Page and Facebook.
+Direct Lending has received over 3,000++ reviews rated 5-stars by our customers in our Google Business Page and Facebook.